richardcalahan/exportr/README.md

-## Exportr: A simple environment variable manager for developing rails applications.
+## Exportr: An environment manager for rails application development

 ### Quickstart